 - Annual hearing and vision screenings for all 1st, 3rd, 5th and 7th graders,

 - Annual Acanthosis nigricans screenings for all 1st, 3rd, and 5th graders, and

 - Spinal screenings for all 5th/7th grade girls, and 8th grade boys

 Medication Drop Off

-Meet the Teacher will provide Great Hearts Arlington parents the opportunity to bring in all prescribed/over-the-counter medications that your child will need for the upcoming school year.
+Meet the Teacher/Upper School Orientation will provide Great Hearts Arlington parents the opportunity to bring in all prescribed/over-the-counter medications that your child will need for the upcoming school year.
 A Request for Medication Administration Form will need to be filled out when the medication is dropped off.
 This will also be the scheduled time to fill out and turn in all other medical forms and action plans.

 For any questions about Meet the Teacher, please reach out to the Director of Campus Operations at Charlotte.Garthune@greatheartstxschools.org

 Parents of children with histories of severe allergic reactions and risk of anaphylaxis are asked to complete a Food Allergen and Anaphylaxis Emergency Care Plan form.
 If your child’s doctor has prescribed an EpiPen, AuviQ, or other epinephrine auto-injector, you will also need to complete the appropriate Request for Medication Administration form above as well.